Sliced potatoes and onions baked in a creamy sauce...

 Take a baking dish and rub all over the base and sides with butter.
 Arrange your potato and onion slices in the dish.
 I like to have mine standing on their edges.
 It looks great for presentation and I find the creamy sauce gets into the gaps a lot easier.

 Once you're happy with your arrangement, prepare the creamy sauce.
 Give your coconut cream can a shake and empty the contents into a pan on a low heat.
-Add in your veg stock and a good grind of black pepper and bring to a simmer whisking slowly.
-Pour the sauce over your potatoes and onions and then give it a poke around with a knife to make sure the sauce gets in among the veg.
+Add in your crumbled veg stock or powder, grated garlic, bay leaves and a good grind of black pepper and bring to a simmer whisking slowly then allow it to sit for a few minutes to allow the flavours to infuse.
+Pour the sauce over your potatoes and onions (discarding the bay leaves) and then give it a poke around with a knife to make sure the sauce gets in among the veg.
 Dot the surface with butter and scatter over the thyme leaves.
 Place into the oven, covered with foil initially, for about 45 - 50 minutes.
 Check after this time with a knife to see if the potatoes are softening.
 They should be just tender.
 If you're happy then remove the foil and return to the oven until the potatoes become crispy.
 Don't be afraid to adjust the cooking times as different ovens and different potato thicknesses might affect it.

 Allow to sit for a few minutes to settle and then serve.
 I like to add a few more sprigs of thyme to make it extra pretty!